notaryproject/specifications/requirements/scenarios.md

       - As a result of the build, they produce an [OCI Image][oci-image], a Software Bill of Materials (`SBoM`) and to comply with gpl licensing, produce another artifact which contains the source (`src`) to all the gpl licensed projects.
       - The `SBoM` and `src` artifacts are created as reference types to the image, creating a graph of artifacts.
       - Each of the artifacts are signed with the wabbit-networks key.
-1. The Wabbit Networks signed contents are pushed to a public OCI compliant registry.
+2. The Wabbit Networks signed contents are pushed to a public OCI compliant registry.
       - Docker can provide an additional Docker hub signature providing an extra level of certification confidence.
-1. ACME Rockets consumes the `net-monitor` software, importing the referenced artifacts into their private registry.
+3. ACME Rockets consumes the `net-monitor` software, importing the referenced artifacts into their private registry.
       - ACME Rockets verifies the content, including additional scanning and functional testing for their environment.
       - The SBoM is trusted as they trust artifacts signed by wabbit-networks, or possibly defer trust to the Docker Hub certification signature.
       - They denote verification of the SBoM and scanning with an ACME Rockets signature.
       - A `deploy` artifact, referencing a specific configuration definition, may also be signed and saved, providing a historical record of what was deployed.
-1. The ACME Rockets environment may enforce various policies prior to deployment:
+4. The ACME Rockets environment may enforce various policies prior to deployment:
       - Evaluating the content in the `SBoM` for policies on specific packages.
       - ACME Rockets only allows content signed by ACME Rockets to be deployed, and only from the registry identified in the ACME Rockets signature.
       - Once validated, the `src` and `SBoM` are no longer needed for deployment allowing the `image` to be deployed separately with it's own signature.
-1. Once the policy manager completes its validation (k8s ingress controller with OPA), the deployment to the hosting environment is initiated.
+5. Once the policy manager completes its validation (k8s ingress controller with OPA), the deployment to the hosting environment is initiated.
       - ACME Rockets runs in an air-gapped environment, requiring all key access to be resolved within their environment.

 **Implications of this requirement:**

 - Signatures can be placed on any type of [artifact](artifacts-repo) stored in an OCI compliant registry using an [OCI Manifest][oci-manifest]
 - Signatures can be persisted as references to the [OCI Manifest][oci-manifest], allowing a entity to define a collection of artifacts.
-- Signatures and their public keys can be moved within, and across OCI compliant registries which support the Notary Project signature.
+- Signatures and their public keys can be moved within, and across OCI compliant registries which support Notary Project signatures.
 - Because content is trusted, an ecosystem of other projects and products can leverage information in various formats.

 ### Scenario #1: Local Build, Sign, Validate